-To send a VCI command packet, the execLoop() method must use the nb_transport_fw() method, that is a member function of the p vci init port.
+To send a VCI command packet, the execLoop() method must use the nb_transport_fw() method, defined by TLM2.0, that is a member function of the p_vci_init port.
 The prototype of this method is the following:

-The first argument is a pointer to the payload, the second represents the phase (TLMT_CMD in this case), and the third argument contains the initiator local time.
+The first argument is a pointer to the payload, the second represents the phase, and the third argument contains the initiator local time.